TheMannu/Devops-Tools-Installation-Configurations/ASG.md

     - Target tracking policy (Creats CloudWatch by its self) Average CPU utilizations
          - Instance Warm Up time - Grace Period Time - it the waiting time for taking the matric of the newly created Instance
+         - Default CoolDown Time - Cooling Period is the time taken to re check if the CPU utilization is still above average then create more instance,
     - Step scaling policy
     - Simple scaling policy